SumoLogic/sumologic-kubernetes-collection/docs/installation.md

 - `sumologic.accessId` - Sumo [Access ID](https://help.sumologic.com/docs/manage/security/access-keys/).
 - `sumologic.accessKey` - Sumo [Access key](https://help.sumologic.com/docs/manage/security/access-keys/).

+### Setting cluster name

+The following parameter is optional, but we recommend setting it.

+- `sumologic.clusterName` - An identifier for your Kubernetes cluster.
+  This is the name you will see for the cluster in Sumo Logic.
+Default is `kubernetes`.
+  Whitespaces in the cluster name will be replaced with dashes.

 ### Proxy

 If you are installing the collection in a cluster that requires proxying outbound requests,